 Ensure you have a working carbon monoxide detector in your home.
 It’s just important as having working smoke and fire detector.
 Click on the links here for suggested locations and types of CO detectors and Smoke detectors to install in your home.

 It’s great to get warm and cozy by the fireplace or woodstove during the colder nights of the holiday season; however, you must make sure your chimney is clean and structurally stable for wood-burning fires.

 Many homeowners do not rely on their fireplace or woodstoves for primary winter heating, and so they do not maintain them.
 This can result in a buildup of creosote or other dangerous substances that can cause fires up inside your chimney.
 If your chimney is only used sparingly, make sure it is safe to operate and have it cleaned once per year by a CSIA-certified chimney sweep.

-With proper precaution, you can enjoy a safe and happy holiday season this December.
+With proper precaution, you can enjoy a safe and happy holiday season this year and for years to come.
 Please reach out to us with any questions regarding home inspections and home safety tips.